blegouix/similie/docs/tensor_module.md

 ddc::Chunk tensor_field_alloc(tensor_field_dom, ddc::HostAllocator<double>());
 ```

 In DDC we would then build a `ddc::ChunkSpan` to manipulate this data.
-In SimiLie we have a class `Tensor` which derives from `ChunkSpan` and which is more conveniant to represent tensor fields:
+In SimiLie we have a class `Tensor` which derives from `ChunkSpan` and which is more convenient to represent tensor fields:

 ```
 sil::tensor::Tensor tensor_field(tensor_field_alloc);